adoptium/mirror-scripts/README.md

 This mirroring utilizes the "git-remote-hg" Mercurial fast importer plugin (https://github.com/felipec/git-remote-hg), and mirrors the Mercurial "default" branch to the "master" branch in the git repo.

-The Adoptium mirrors also have two vendor branches for AdoptOpenJDK to apply any extra patches needed:
+The Adoptium mirrors also have two vendor branches for Eclipse Adoptium to apply any extra patches needed:
   - "dev"      = "master"(HEAD) + "Adoptium Patches"
   - "release"  = "master"(latest build tag) + "Adoptium Patches"